-To mix our resin, you will pour equal amounts of Part A and Part B into a mixing container and mix for 3 minutes.
+To mix our Art Resin UV+, you will pour equal amounts of Part A and Part B into a mixing container and mix for 3 minutes, ensuring you are scraping the sides and bottom of the mixing container.
 Next, you will pour the resin into a clean mixing container along with any colors desired (if applicable.
 Each color will be poured into a separate mixing container), then mix for another 3 minutes (if you have multiple colors, each container with color should be mixed for the additional 3 minutes).
 Immediately after you are finished mixing, pour your resin onto your piece or a working surface.

 Do I need to use a respirator while using your resin?

 Our resin has no VOC, no toxic fumes, and no odor, therefore you aren’t required to wear a respirator.

 Our Art Resin, Art Resin UV, and Nouveau can be poured up to ⅛ inch thick layers at a time while our Casting Resin can be poured up to 1 inch thick layers.

 How long of working time can I get with your resin?

 Different resins have different working times.
 With proper mixing times and temperatures, you should get about 30-45 minutes of working time with our Art Resin and Art Resin UV and about 45 minutes to an hour of working time with our Nouveau.
 With our Casting Resin, the working time varies by how deep of a pour you are creating.

 Can I use another brand of resin or pigment with your resin?